Typed state, living in the URL

-useUrlState — demo with next.js
+useUrlState — live with next.js

 First client component